CaffeineMC/hydrogen-fabric/README.md

 - Get involved and collaborate with the rest of our team
 - ... and just hang out with the rest of our community.

+---

 ### Building from sources

+Support is not provided for setting up build environments or compiling the mod.
+We ask that users who are looking to get their hands dirty with the code have a basic understanding of compiling Java/Gradle projects.
+The basic overview is provided here for those familiar.

 #### Requirements